bitcoincashorg/bitcoincash.org/spec/2019-11-15-minimaldata.md

 * Opcode 95 (OP_15) pushes the one-byte element `{0x0f}`.
 * Opcode 96 (OP_16) pushes the one-byte element `{0x10}`.

 It can be seen from the above list that any given byte array can be pushed in a variety of ways.
-However for any given byte array, there is a unique shortest possible way to push the byte array.
+However, for any given byte array there is a unique shortest possible way to push the byte array.

 **Number representation** — Although bitcoin's stack is just a sequence of byte arrays, there are numerous Script opcodes that expect to take integers from the stack, which means they decode the byte array to an integer before logically using the integer.
 The way Script represents numbers as byte arrays is using a variable-length, little-endian [sign-and-magnitude representation](https://en.wikipedia.org/wiki/Signed_number_representations#Signed_magnitude_representation_(SMR)).
 This is typical for a multiprecision or 'bignum' arithmetic computing environment, but may be unfamiliar for programmers who are used to 'bare-metal' integer computing that uses fixed-width two's complement (or rarely, ones' complement) representation.